Gopack2/A-Better-Weather/README.md

   Now go to the device in the things section on the mobile device you are using.
   1. Tap on the cog in the upper right corner.
-  2. fill in the necessary preferences that you wish to customize.
+  2. Fill in the necessary preferences that you wish to customize.

   The device handler has defaults Preset up:
     1. Location names preset to New York, Chicago, and Los Angeles.